Big Five (Hawaii)

-The Big Five (Nā Hui Nui ʻElima) was the name given to a group of what started as sugarcane processing corporations that wielded considerable political power in the Territory of Hawaii during the early 20th century, and leaned heavily towards the Hawaii Republican Party.
-The Big Five were Castle & Cooke, Alexander & Baldwin, C. Brewer & Co., American Factors (now Amfac), and Theo H. Davies & Co.
+The Big Five (Nā Hui Nui ʻElima) was the name given to a group of what started as sugarcane processing corporations that wielded considerable political power in the Territory of Hawaii during the early 20th century, and leaned heavily toward the Hawaii Republican Party.
+The Big Five were Castle & Cooke, Alexander & Baldwin, C. Brewer & Co., Theo H. Davies & Co., and American Factors (now Amfac).
+The term "Big Five" is often used in both association to the largest five corporations and the five missionary families from which these companies hailed.
+These missionary families were the first generation of missionaries to settle in Hawaii.
+While not all of the Big Five corporations were started by missionary families, by 1920, the second generation of missionary descendants controlled all five companies.
 The extent of the power that the Big Five had was considered by some as equivalent to an oligarchy.
 Attorney General of Hawaii Edmund Pearson Dole, referring to the Big Five, said in 1903: "There is a government in this Territory which is centralized to an extent unknown in the United States, and probably almost as centralized as it was in France under Louis XIV."

 History

+19th Century

 Though commercial sugar production began in the first years of the 1800s, the industry remained relatively minor until the Reciprocity Treaty of 1875.
 This treaty provided duty-free trade of sugar between the Kingdom of Hawaii and the United States, and it generated massive disruptions in the sugar industry.
 Plantation growth and consolidation soon followed, with the number of plantations falling from 79 in 1875 to just 20 in 1883.
 Prior to this disruption, the agencies played a much more limited role in Hawaiian industry.
-They served primarily to add liquidity to an agricultural industry with long growing periods (18-24 months) by both providing credit against future sales and providing transportation to foreign markets and equipment procurement.
+They served primarily to add liquidity to an agricultural industry with long growing periods (18–24 months) by both providing credit against future sales and providing transportation to foreign markets and equipment procurement.
 With the growth pressure imposed by the Reciprocity Treaty, however, plantations required capital infusions in order to expand their cultivation into more marginal lands, leading to increased reliance on the agencies for credit.
+In 1889, C. Brewer & Co., H. Hackfeld & Co.
+(Amfac), Castle & Cooke, and Theo.
+H. Davies & Co., which were the original four predecessors of the Big Five, controlled 56% of sugar crops in Hawaii.
+The political stance of the five firms varied from pro-monarchy to revolutionary.
+However, some of the children of Big Five partners were involved in the Committee of Safety, which organized the overthrow of the Hawaiian Kingdom and lobbied for annexation.
 With Hawaii's annexation by the United States, this change was locked in as sugarcane plantations gained a new infusion of investment.
 By eliminating tariffs imposed on sugarcane producers by the United States, planters had more money to spend on equipment, land and labor.
 Increased capital resulted in increased production.
 Five kingdom-era corporations benefited from annexation, becoming multimillion-dollar conglomerations that controlled 90% of the sugar business.

-The companies colluded to keep the prices on their goods and services high.
-Their profits skyrocketed even more.
-Soon, the executives of the Big Five sat on each other's boards of directors.
-With economic power came political power, and the families usually favored the Republican Party of Hawaii.